peterjc/thapbi-pict/docs/custom_database/index.rst

 Here we re-analyse a published dataset from a different group, doing Illumina MiSeq ITS1 amplicon sequencing of irrigation water samples from Oregon.
-This covers more than just *Phytophthora*.
+This covered more than just *Phytophthora*, used different PCR primers, and so requires a different database of markers.

 .. toctree::
    :maxdepth: 1